buffer/thug/doc/source/build.rst

 with Thug distributed mode.

-If not available as a package for your Linux distribution, the best way to install pika is through easy_install.
+If not available as a package for your Linux distribution, the best way to install pika is through pip.

 .. code-block:: sh

-    # easy_install pika
+    # pip install pika